 Family and medical leave credit.
+The

-The TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
+TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
 The credit is equal to a minimum of 12.5% of the employee's wages paid during that leave (up to 12 weeks per year) and can be as much as 25% of wages paid.
-New!
-The CAA has extended this credit through Dec.
+This credit is scheduled to expire Dec.
 31, 2025.

-Additional rules and limits apply to these credits, and expiring credits might be extended.
+Additional rules and limits apply to these credits.
 Other credits may also be available to you.
 Check with your tax advisor for more information.